Steven9877/ESP32CAM/README.md

 # ESP32CAM
-Contains basic projects with ESP32CAM:
+Contains the following projects with ESP32CAM:

 -ESP32CAM as webcam